 Non-economic damages account for the emotional and physical suffering of the plaintiff.
 These damages may include loss of companionship or a decreased quality of life, the inability to engage in activities, and diminished use of body parts.
 A seasoned lawyer could help prove a Johnstown plaintiff’s non-economic damages in a medical malpractice claim.

 Pennsylvania has a statute of limitations, which limits the amount of time in which an injured person can file a lawsuit for medical malpractice.
 A plaintiff has two years from the day the medical malpractice took place to file suit.
 There are certain exceptions to this two-year period, such as cases in which the injuries were not reasonably detectable until after the statutory deadline passed.
-A well-versed lawyer could help an injured victim with filing a claim promptly.
+A well-versed personal injury lawyer could help an injured victim with filing a claim promptly.

 Additionally, some claims give rise to punitive damages in the event of reckless conduct.
 Punitive damages differ from compensatory damages in that punitive damages are designed to punish the defendant and discourage future misconduct.
 Pennsylvania state law limits the number of punitive damages a plaintiff may receive in a medical malpractice lawsuit.
 While there is no cap on compensatory damages – such as for pain and suffering, lost wages, and medical bills, punitive damages are limited to two times the actual damages sustained from the injury, and 25% of the punitive damages award must be paid to the state MCARE fund.

 A problem with a medical procedure may not be immediately apparent.
 Complications may not present themselves until weeks, months, or even years after the procedure.

 Due to the time limitations set for in Pennsylvania for filing a claim, though, it may be important to speak with a Johnstown medical malpractice lawyer as soon as you suspect something went wrong.
-Call Marcus & Mack today to start exploring your options.
+Contact us at Marcus & Mack today to start exploring your options.